lokalise/Blog-Authors-Info/docs/02-style-guide.md

 ## Language

 * :us: Your article should be written in US English.
-* Do not use overly complex words and sentences — our readers have different levels of language proficiency.
+* :speech_balloon: Do not use overly complex words and sentences — our readers have different levels of language proficiency.
 Divide long sentences into shorter ones.
 Everyone (with at least a basic understanding of English) should be able to get a grasp of your explanations.

 ## Tone and Narration

 * The tone of the article should be friendly.
 You are not a strict mentor but rather a person who helps his/her colleagues to better understand a given topic.
 Adding a couple of appropriate jokes is okay too.
 On the other hand, don't get *too* informal:
   + :heavy_check_mark: The explanations should be confident, precise, clear, comprehensive, and fun.
   + :x: The explanations should not be overly pedantic, complicated, or patronising.
-* In your explanations use words like "we" and "us" when appropriate (not "I" and "me").
+* :family: In your explanations use words like "we" and "us" when appropriate (not "I" and "me").
 You are solving the given task together with the reader:
   + :heavy_check_mark: Next *we* are going to install the following software...
   + :x: Next *I* am going to install the following software...
 * Address the reader with the word "you":